ibabic/EmployeeManagmentSystem/README.md

 - Sick Leave: Indicates days when employees are on sick leave.
 - Overtime: Shows overtime hours scheduled for specific dates.
 - Meetings: Lists proposed and approved meeting schedules.
-- Notifications: Employees will receive notifications regarding scheduled vacations and overtime assignments.
-- Vacation and Overtime Proposals: Employees can propose vacation time and overtime directly through the app.

 #### Team Management Features